Skip site navigation (1)Skip section navigation (2)

 echo -n wordlist

-separated by spaces, and terminated with a newline unless the -n
+rated by spaces, and terminated with a newline unless the -n option is

 else